martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 ### Shortcuts

 There are also shortcuts to `View::make()` and `Redirect`.
-You’ve seen the redirect one above already: you can now simply call `redirect()`.
+You’ve seen the redirect one above already: you can now just call `redirect()`.
 Similarly, you can call `view()` as you would `View::make()`, passing the template name as the first parameter and view data as the second.

 ### Socialite

-There’s also a new package called “Socialite” that will make working with third parties like Facebook and Twitter a breeze, and all by a common interface.
+There’s also a new package called “Socialite” that will make working with third parties like Facebook and Twitter a breeze, and all via a common interface.
 In fact, Laravel 4.3’s really going to town with interfaces, pushing the “program to interfaces and not implementations” paradigm.
-So much so, there’s even a dedicate [Contracts](https://github.com/illuminate/contracts) repository housing all the interfaces Laravel’s [Illuminate](https://github.com/illuminate) framework uses under the hood.
+So much so, there’s even a dedicated [Contracts](https://github.com/illuminate/contracts) repository housing all the interfaces Laravel’s [Illuminate](https://github.com/illuminate) framework uses under the hood.

 This means you can pretty much see Laravel’s public <abbr class="initialism" title="Application Programming Interface">API</abbr> at a glance.
 If you’re creating a new implementation for something (i.e. a database driver or custom authentication driver), then you can quickly look up the methods you need to implement so you don’t need to re-factor your app to use your new package.